-- I. Land use planning is to: - a) recognise, respect and accept that Tasmanian Aboriginal people are the custodians of their cultural heritage: - b) acknowledge that Aboriginal Cultural Heritage is living and enduring; - c) promote the protection of Aboriginal Cultural Heritage values; and - d) support Tasmanian Aboriginal people to identify, manage and, where appropriate, continue to use and culturally identify with, Aboriginal Cultural Heritage places. - 2.
-Encourage the understanding and consideration of Aboriginal Cultural Heritage and support the investigation4 of land for the presence of Aboriginal Cultural Heritage places and objects where that land is proposed to be designated for use and development that could potentially harm any Aboriginal Cultural Heritage values associated with that land. - 3.
-Avoid designating land for incompatible land use and development where investigations identify, or it is known that there are, or are highly likely to be, Aboriginal Cultural Heritage values unless it is demonstrated that the impact on Aboriginal Cultural Heritage values can be appropriately managed.
+- 1. Land use planning is to: - a) recognise, respect and accept that Tasmanian Aboriginal people are the custodians of their cultural heritage: - b) acknowledge that Aboriginal Cultural Heritage is living and enduring; - c) promote the protection of Aboriginal Cultural Heritage values; and - support Tasmanian Aboriginal people to identify, manage and, where appropriate, continue to use and culturally identify with, Aboriginal Cultural Heritage places. - Encourage the understanding and consideration of Aboriginal Cultural Heritage and support the investigation of land for the presence of Aboriginal Cultural Heritage places and objects where that land is proposed to be designated for use and development that could potentially harm any Aboriginal Cultural Heritage values associated with that land. - 3.
+Avoid designating land for incompatible land use and development where investigations identify, or it is known that there are, or are highly likely to be,

-4 Aboriginal Heritage Tasmania provides advice on investigations and management of Aboriginal Cultural Heritage and the operation of relevant Aboriginal Heritage legislation.
+Aboriginal Heritage Tasmania provides advice on investigations and management of Aboriginal Cultural Heritage and the operation of relevant Aboriginal Heritage legislation.